 Thong Bikini: 9 Times You Should Never Wear It

 Thong bikinis are sexy; there’s no question about that.
+They make you feel attractive, free and light.

 However, there are certain scenarios where they might not be the most ideal choice.